 What Is a Public Health Emergency?

-A public health emergency is a defined as "an occurrence or imminent threat of an illness or health condition, caused by bio terrorism, epidemic or pandemic disease, or an infectious agent or biological toxin, that poses a substantial risk to humans by either causing a significant number of human fatalities or permanent or long-term disability.
-Public health emergencies also include influenza “the Flu”.
+A public health emergency is a defined as "an occurrence or imminent threat of an illness or health condition, caused by bio terrorism, epidemic or pandemic disease, or an infectious agent or biological toxin, that poses a substantial risk to humans by either causing a significant number of human fatalities or permanent or long-term disability."
+Public health emergencies also include influenza, or “the Flu”.

 By preparing for a public health emergency, you can lessen the threat of illness to yourself and others.